Skip to contents

 keep_names

-If TRUE, existing names will be included in building the new variable names.
+If TRUE, existing names will be included when building the new variable names.
 Defaults to TRUE.

 sliding_headers